PiporGames/MinecraftVanillaRoyale/README.md

 ## Gameplay
 ### Lobby
 Minecraft: Vanilla Royale automatically creates and manages game sessions which can be customized by yourself with the help of a chat based GUI, or throught the datapack files itself.
 Vanilla Royale creates a temporal lobby when launched and waits for other players to join in a 60 seconds span.
-Once the time passes, or the <<Skip>> button is pressed by the host, the game will start.
+Once the time passes, or the 'Skip' button is pressed by the host, the game will start.

 ### Pre-Game
 In the pre-game phase, Vanilla Royale will generate loot chest all over the playeable area.
 A progress bar will display how much time its left until all the chests are generated and spread.
 Players will be sent into the air and once the game starts, the chests will be visible and players will glide through the air to ground.